Moving to Granada, Spain

 When we asked expats and global nomads about the quality of medical care in Granada, they replied:

 "Granada offers a wide range of medical services for its citizens and visitors.
 The city has several public and private hospitals, as well as numerous clinics and health centers.
 The public hospitals provide free or low-cost medical care, while the private hospitals offer more specialized services.
 Granada also has a number of pharmacies, which provide prescription and over-the-counter medications.
-Additionally, the city has a number of specialized medical centers, such as those for dentistry, optometry, and physical therapy," wrote one expat living in Granada.
+Additionally, the city has a number of specialized medical centers, such as those for dentistry, optometry, and physical therapy," replied one expat when asked about moving to Granada.

 About the Author